GoogleCloudPlatform/developer-journey-app/README.md

 ### If you want to run the Firestore Emulator locally

-Choose the port you want to use for the [Firestore Emulator], for example `9999`, and export the `FIRESTORE_EMULATOR_HOST` environment variable:
+Choose the port you want to use for the [Firestore Emulator], for example `9999`.

+> Note: If you choose a port that is not `9999` for this demo, you will need to update the `host` property in `database.ts` to match your selected port.

+Export the `FIRESTORE_EMULATOR_HOST` environment variable:

 ```bash
 export FIRESTORE_EMULATOR_HOST="localhost:9999"